data-8/zero-to-data-8/README.md

 ## To make changes to this book

+All of the book content is in the `content/` folder.

+The `_toc.yml` file contains
+the table of contents for the book.
+If you add pages, then update this file.

+The `_config.yml` file contains the book's configuration.
+It controls many other aspects of the book.

+To make changes to the book's content:

 1. Edit the files in `content/` that you wish to change.
 If you add a **new** file, make sure to add a new entry for it in `_toc.yml`.
 2. Run `jupyter-book build .`.
 This will update the book's built markdown files.